uber/kraken/README.md

 - If Docker registry throughput is not the bottleneck in your deployment workflow, switching to Kraken will not magically speed up your `docker pull`.
-Instead, consider the lower hanging fruit of reducing your image sizes by switching to [Makisu](https://github.com/uber/makisu).
+Instead, consider the lower hanging fruit of reducing your image sizes by building images with [Makisu](https://github.com/uber/makisu).
 - Mutating tags is allowed, however the behavior is undefined.
 A few things will go wrong: replication probably won't trigger, and most tag lookups will probably still return the old tag due to caching.
   If you need mutation (e.g. updating a `latest` tag), please consider implementing your own index